mist64/cbmbus_doc/Commodore Peripheral Bus.md

 			* receiver pulls DATA within 1000 µs (any receiver!) = byte received OK
 	* EOI
 		* if "prepare sending byte" takes 200+ µs, the following byte is the last one
+		* receiver pulls data for a short while to acknowledge
+			* TODO
 		* at the end of transmission
 			* sender releases CLK
 			* receivers release DATA
+	* sender doesn't actually have any data
+		* will release clock and do nothing
+		* receiver first thinks it's EOI, but it takes even longer
+		* receiver times out

 	* comments:
 		* transfer cannot start until all receivers are ready